clayfu/Chan-house/README.md

 ---

-## Listen to Dharma Talks and Join Discussions
+## Read important scriptures and Dharma sayings of Master Yue Xi and Master Fa Chan (Faith and Refuge in Buddhism; Wisdom in Buddhism; What Is a Buddha?
+The Path to become Buddha; What Is Chan or Chan Meditation?
+Emptiness, Self, and Non-Self in Buddhism; Transforming Consciousness into Wisdom; The Path to Liberation from Birth and Death; Karma in Buddhism; The Spirit and Characteristics of Chan… etc.), as well as the exchange and discussion area.

-Please visit the **[Discussions](https://github.com/clayfu/Chan-books/discussions)** section to leave comments, exchange ideas, or share this "Chan House" website — (https://github.com/clayfu/Chan-books).
+Please visit the **[Discussions](https://github.com/clayfu/Chan-books/discussions)** section to leave comments, exchange ideas, or share this "Chan House" website — Chinese: ( https://github.com/clayfu/Chan-books ) ; English: ( https://github.com/clayfu/Chan-house ).

 ---

 ### 🙏 Conclusion

-> "I believe that the scriptures and Dharma words quoted in this Chan book can help Westerners understand the true essence of supreme Buddhism and Chan, and awaken wise people in the global Chinese community to rediscover the precious treasures of the Tang and Song dynasties."
+> "I believe that the scriptures and Dharma sayings quoted in this Chan book can help Westerners understand the original face of supreme Buddhism and Chan, and awaken the wise people in Chinese communities around the world to re-pickup this nearly lost treasure from the Tang and Song dynasties."

 Master Fazan:
-"Not practicing Chan, not reciting Buddha — why cut good flesh to carve a sore?
-Knowing this matter, one should rest — neither mind, nor Buddha, nor emptiness, nor existence."
+"Don't meditate Chan and don't chant Buddha's name, why removing sores and warts in good meat?
+Even knowing such kind of things should be stop.
+It is neither mind nor Buddha nor emptiness nor existence."

-**May those who see rejoice, may those who hear be liberated.
-Amitābha.**
+**May those who see this be filled with joy, and may those who hear this obtain liberation.
+Amitabha Buddha.**

 ---